Let’s curb loose talk of using lower-yield nuclear weapons

-Joseph Cirincione is a distinguished fellow at the Quincy Institute and a national security analyst and author with over 35 years of experience working these issues in Washington, D.C.
+Joseph Cirincione is a Distinguished Non-Resident Fellow at the Quincy Institute and a national security analyst and author with 40 years of experience working these issues in Washington, D.C.
 He is the author or editor of seven books, including Nuclear Nightmares: Securing the World before It Is Too Late and Bomb Scare: The History and Future of Nuclear Weapons.
 He served previously as president of Ploughshares Fund, a global security foundation, vice president for national security at the Center for American Progress and director for nonproliferation at the Carnegie Endowment for International Peace, among other positions.
 He worked for over nine years on the professional staff of the Armed Services Committee and the Government Operations Committee in the U.S. House of Representatives.
-He is adjunct faculty at the Georgetown University School of Foreign Service and a member of the Council on Foreign Relations.
-He appears frequently on television, radio and in the media and is the author of over eight hundred articles and reports on defense and national security.
-He tweets @Cirincione.
+He served on the International Security Advisory Board for Secretaries of State Hillary Clinton and John Kerry and is a member of the Council on Foreign Relations.
+He was an advisor to the presidential campaigns of Barack Obama, Bernie Sanders and Elizabeth Warren.